mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Your General gains +3⚔️.

 name:     Volatile Crystal
-text:     During your opponent's turn, whenever an enemy moves to or is summoned nearby, detonate dealing 8 damage to itself and all nearby enemies.
+text:     During your opponent's turn, whenever an enemy appears nearby, Detonate dealing 8 damage.

 name:     Whispering Horn
 text:     Whenever your General attacks or counterattacks, summon a Flurry nearby that can repair your artifacts.